 See some of the best views of Liverpool's famous waterfront from the top of the 25m tower.

-Birkenhead Priory with a history including royalty, the birth of a city, and a religious life, the priory is the gateway to understanding how the Wirral grew over almost 1,000 years.
+Birkenhead Priory has a history that includes royalty, the birth of a city, and a religious life.
+Sitting on the banks of the Mersey, the Priory is the gateway to understanding how the Wirral grew over almost 1,000 years.

 Child friendly – families welcome!